mohankarthik/curated-links/README.md

 * Trying to define [consciousness](http://www.bbc.com/news/science-environment-39482345).
 And this is a very interesting topic, because essentially with deep learning / AI / Robotics, we are essentially trying to mimic humans, and consciousness is a very important part of that.
 * Tensorflow is one of the most popular deep learning frameworks and it incorporates TensorBoard, a great visualizer to debug your models.
 But using Tensorboard isn't always obvious and this nice [article](https://medium.com/towards-data-science/visualizing-your-model-using-tensorboard-796ebb73e98d) does a great job explaining the "how to".
 * Google introduced ["Learn with Google AI"](https://ai.google/education#?modal_active=none) — a set of educational resources developed by Machine Learning (ML) experts at the company, for people to learn about concepts, develop skills and apply Artificial Intelligence (AI) to real-world problems.
+* A really awesome product from Deep Cognition, the [deep learning studio](http://deepcognition.ai/desktop/) includes features like a full-featured GUI model editor, graphical training dashboard.
+And the best part is that it's free.

 ## Applications
 ### Self Driving Cars